Kolkata Metro: Major modification and interchanges

-The existing Esplanade metro station was upgraded and a subway was constructed to the new metro station to provide an interchange among Blue Line, Green Line and future Purple Line.
+The existing Esplanade metro station was upgraded and a subway was constructed to the new metro station to provide an interchange among the Blue Line, Green Line and future Purple Line.
 Additional interchanges were built at Salt Lake Sector-V (green line)-IT Centre (orange line) and Jai Hind (Yellow line-Orange line) metro stations.
-In 2009–2010, Blue Line underwent upgrades of services and amenities and many stations were renamed after famous personalities by then Minister of Railways Mamata Banerjee.
+In 2009–2010, the Blue Line underwent upgrades of services and amenities, and many stations were renamed after famous personalities by then Minister of Railways Mamata Banerjee.